 How To Be More Friendly And Social

 If becoming like this is one of your goals, here are some general pointers on how to act like a more friendly, social person.
-A quickie definition of 'friendly' would be being nice to, and interested in, other people.
-I'd define 'social' as spending a fair amount of time with other people and enjoying it.
+A quick, good-enough definition of "friendly" could be being nice to, and interested in, others.
+I'd define "social" as spending a fair amount of time with people and enjoying it.

 The points in this article describe behaviors.
-If someone is naturally in a mood where they like people and are interested in everyone, many of the actions below will come naturally to them.
+If someone is already in a headspace where they like people and are interested in everyone, many of the actions below will come naturally.
 The thing is having a certain disposition is easier said than done.
-However, regardless of how you're feeling, you can still carry out these friendly and social behaviors in the situations where you've decided doing so is important for you.
+However, regardless of how you're feeling, you can still carry out these friendly and social behaviors in the situations where you've decided doing so is important to you.

-The ideas here don't suggest that you need to turn into a phony, or a needy suck up, or an over the top caricature of a 'friendly' person.
-They should be thought of more as a general approach to how you interact with other people.
-A serious macho guy and a more affable, breezy type could use the same basic concepts and still maintain their own personality styles.
+The ideas here don't suggest that you need to turn into a phony, or a needy suck up, or an over-the-top caricature of a friendly person.
 Be fairly low key about implementing the points below.
+They should also be thought of as a general approach to how you interact with people.
+A serious macho guy and a more sensitive artist type can use the same basic concepts and still maintain their own style.

 Start conversations with new people